 Did you know the Dumb Friends League has a shelter location in Castle Rock, Colo.?
-With a staff of just 18, the compassionate team at the Buddy Center cares for more than 3,500 homeless pets each year.
+With a staff of just 18 and 261 volunteers, the compassionate team at the Buddy Center cares for more than 3,500 homeless pets each year.
 Even when you add in the help of a dedicated group of volunteers, it’s an incredible feat.

 As the only full-service animal shelter in Douglas County, the Buddy Center serves a vital role in the community by reuniting owners with lost pets and finding loving homes for adoptable cats, dogs and small mammals.
 It’s hard to imagine how one shelter can have such a huge impact.